AN apology has been issued after a poster advertising a TV drama about “The Walking Dead” was put up on the side of a funeral parlour.

 She said: “There must have been somewhere else they could put it that would have shown a degree of insight and sensitivity.”

 Mrs Jones said grieving families could be upset by seeing the advert for the US drama, which is about hordes of undead chasing a gang of survivors.
-She said: “Emotions can be pretty raw when people are recently bereaved.
+She said: “Emotions can be pretty raw when people

 “Words like ‘death’ and ‘dead’ can be very difficult.
 If you encounter this just as you are going to the funeral service to make arrangements for a loved one, it could be very upsetting.